guillaumepommey/guillaumepommey.github.io/_pages/research.md

 ## Partnership dissolution with cash-constrained agents

-When businesses come to an end, their members must find a way to reallocate the business assets among themselves.
+*Extended Abstract:* When businesses come to an end, their members must find a way to reallocate the business assets among themselves.
 A dissolution is ex post efficient if it allocates the assets to the members who value them the most.
 Although, this requires that the aforementioned members possess enough *financial resources* to buy out the others’